stjude-rust-labs/sprocket.bio/subcommands/format.md

 The `format` subcommand provides automated formatting of WDL documents.

-When running `sprocket format`, you must choose whether you want to `--check` the files (i.e., ensure the documents are formatted correctly without changing anything — useful for continuous integration) or `--overwrite` the files (i.e., apply any necessary formatting changes to the files).
+When running `sprocket format`, you must choose whether you want to `check` the files (useful for continuous integration), `overwrite` the files with their formatted versions, or `view` a single formatted document on STDOUT.

 There are a number of options for formatting that can be configured: either via `format` key in your `sprocket.toml` (see the `FormatConfig` struct in [the